 What do facilitation and football have in common?
-More in this Short Read by Arnoud Koning.
-Drawing on years of experience, Arnoud shares some of the highlights – and challenges – of being a facilitator.
-He also reveals the importance of getting your team to an optimal state of “flow”.
-How a good facilitator finds the “flow switch”
+Drawing on years of experience, Arnoud shares his key tips and some of the highlights – and challenges – of being a facilitator, revealing the importance of getting your team to an optimal state of “flow”.

 Have you ever been so fully immersed in an activity that you lose yourself?
 That’s “flow”, as coined by Hungarian psychologist Mihaly Csikszentmihalyi.
 When we achieve a state of flow, we can perform better – both individually and as a team.